Here are most of my sound projects in date order.

-This soundscape tries to convey a really cold, but very bright, sunny winter’s day.
+This soundscape tries to capture the sounds of a really cold, but very bright and sunny winter’s day.

 These are two soundscapes I created for an installation in Leeds Library of plants and botanical drawings as part of the British Library’s celebration of Harry Potter twenty years on.
 I tried to evoke the magical and mysterious sounds of plants growing, balanced with the fact that the soundtracks would be playing in the gallery all day, every day, for a month!

 This piece was created to accompany artist Kevin Hickson’s stark black and white photographs of the Scottish mountains in winter.
 I tried to convey the savagery and majesty of the mountains at their most inhospitable, incorporating noises like the panting breaths of someone climbing, and aggressive rumbling noises and angry growls to describe that feeling when you turn a corner and a new vista appears, with yet more ascent.
 The bamboo flute soars over pounding drumming – it’s as if you’ve encountered a hostile tribe up there and they’re chasing you.